ToolWeb Logo

 • Improved mobile experience: Visitors on slow or metered connections download less and wait less.

-Developers and designers reach for a CSS minifier in many everyday situations.
+Direct Answer: Developers and designers reach for a CSS minifier in many everyday situations.
 Here are concrete examples where this tool fits naturally into a workflow:

 • Shipping a static site: A freelancer building a landing page in plain HTML and CSS minifies the main stylesheet before uploading it, trimming the file with no build pipeline required.